 - 1 tablespoon per gallon kelp meal

-Simply mix all the ingredients in a wheelbarrow or bucket and transfer to the pot.
-As is the case with all dry potting soil products and mixing ingredients, wet the materials slightly to reduce dust and avoid inhalation of dry particles.
+Simply mix all the ingredients in a wheelbarrow or bucket and transfer them to the pot.
+As with all dry potting soil products and mixing ingredients, wet the materials slightly to reduce dust and avoid inhaling dry particles.

-Playing with different heights to add more interest.
+Playing with different heights adds more interest.
 Here is how to layer bulbs in your container garden.

 Thank you to flowerbulbs.com for sharing these images with me!